 We believe the decision to buy or sell a security is based on whether the underlying risk or opportunity is correctly reflected in the company’s valuation.

 What does that mean?
 It means we dig through financial and non-financial facts looking for upside and downside catalysts.
 What we call: Flammable Items - risks and opportunities that, when faced with a spark, lead to material upside or downside.

 Keep it simple

-While others may tell you to BUY or HOLD 90% of the time, our recommendations can be roughly balanced between BUY or REDUCE/SELL at any given time.
+While other firms may tell you to Buy or Hold 90% of the time, our recommendations can be roughly balanced between Buy or Reduce/Sell at any given time.
 Our track record proves this works.

 No crystal balls

 We work with intrinsic values calculated using discounted cash flow models.
 Our intrinsic values state what we think the stock is worth today, not what it may be worth 12 months from now or further off into the future.

 We offer various levels of subscriptions to meet your research needs.